GAMS-dev/TIMES_MIRO/README.md

 # License<a name="license"></a>
 The MIRO demo app is licensed under the MIT license (see file LICENSE).
 Note that everything inside the times\_model, TIMES\_Demo as well as the TIMES-DK_COMETS submodules is licensed under GPL-3.
 See files `times_model\LICENSE.txt`, `TIMES_Demo\LICENSE.txt` as well as `TIMES-DK_COMETS\LICENSE` for more information.
-The data processing and data explorer code in the custom renderer files was taken from https://github.com/EECA-NZ/TIMES-NZ-Visualisation (MIT licensed).
+The data processing and data explorer code in the custom renderer files was taken from https://github.com/EECA-NZ/TIMES-NZ-Visualisation (MIT licensed, see [here](https://github.com/EECA-NZ/TIMES-NZ-Visualisation/blob/master/LICENSE)).
 The code has been modified to meed the requirements of this application.